Counselling for Children

 Research shows that creative play, including clay work and art activities, provides a safe and supportive environment for young children to express emotions and process difficult experiences.

 This type of play-based and creative expression has been shown to support emotional regulation, resilience, and healing, particularly for children who have experienced stress or trauma.
-Through clay work and other creative modalities, children can explore their emotions in a way that feels natural, safe, and empowering.

 Parents and carers can also use these creative play and clay work activities to support NDIS goals, including: